w3c/wai-website/pages/about/groups/task-forces/spoken-presentation.md

 ## Contribute to the work

-The Spoken Presentation Task Force welcomes input from the global accessibility community on the pronunciation work.
+The Spoken Presentation Task Force welcomes input from individuals and organizations around the world on the pronunciation work.

 ### Contribute without joining the task force

-You can contribute to the work without being a member of the task force in the [Pronunciation GitHub repository](https://github.com/w3c/pronunciation/issues):
+You can contribute to the work without being a member of the task force:

-* If you’re aware of an issue with any of the published Spoken Presentation resources, raise a new issue.
+- **Draft Accessibility Maturity Model resources:** Review and provide feedback on drafts that are still being developed.
-* Comment on or propose solutions for open pronunciation issues.
+- **Open Accessibility Maturity Model issues:** Comment on or propose solutions for open issues.
+- **Published Accessibility Maturity Model resources:** Let us know if there is a new issue with any of these.

+Either comment / raise a new issue in the [Pronunciation GitHub repository](https://github.com/w3c/pronunciation/issues) or email the [chairs](https://www.w3.org/groups/tf/pronunciation-tf/participants/#chairs).

 ### Become a participant in the task force